-“Children are among our most important, but also most vulnerable citizens, and their hardships and well-being are the best indicators of what our city is like as a home for all of us.”
+“Children are among our most vulnerable citizens, and their level of well-being is the best indicator of what our city is like as a home for all of us.”

 – Robert-Falcon Ouellette

-• Evaluate every policy through its impact on children
+• Evaluate every policy in relation to its impact on children

 • Make Community Gardens on Public land easier to set up